admin-shell-io/id/README.md

 The request will be processed as soon as possible.
 However, no guaranteed process time can be given.

+## Self-Registering

+In order to speed up the declarations even further, the [tmp](tmp/) sub-namespace serves as a quick approach to self-assign preliminary identifiers.
+Pull Requests to this directory will be accepted without any in depth evaluation and as quick as possible.
+Note that identifiers in this sub-namespace might change/be erased without further notification.

 ## Guidelines

 Only organizations can suggest Asset Administration Shell Identifiers, requests from individuals cannot be regarded.
 Please take care that your organization is there for the next years.